OfficeDev/office-js-docs-pr/docs/quickstarts/onenote-quickstart.md

 4. From the **Home** tab, choose the **Show Taskpane** button in the ribbon.
 The add-in task pane opens in an iFrame next to the OneNote page.

-5. Scroll to the bottom of the task pane and choose the **Run** link to set the page title and add an outline to the body of the page.
+5. At the bottom of the task pane, choose the **Run** link to set the page title and add an outline to the body of the page.

     ![The OneNote add-in built from this walkthrough](../images/onenote-first-add-in-4.png)